 - Improve the Town’s ability to perform routine maintenance at the site

-- Preliminary Engineering and Landscape plans have been reviewed by the Town, which are being funded in-part by a Water Infrastructure Financing Authority Grant.
+- Completed 60% plans for construction and landscaping have been reviewed by the Town, which are being funded in-part by a Water Infrastructure Financing Authority Grant.

-- Pima County Flood Control District has scheduled the design for bank protection for Fiscal Year 2019 (which starts in August of 2018) and construction for Fiscal Year 2020 (which starts in August 2019).
+- Pima County Flood Control District has scheduled the design for bank protection fall 2018 and construction for Fiscal Year 2020 (which begins August 2019).
 This will reduce the frequency of floods at El Rio, and will reduce mosquitos and standing water issues.
 Most of the improvements will be initiated after bank protection is in place.

 - A pollinator garden with interpretive signs will be planted near the new Loop Trail parking lot, in coordination with Partners for Fish and Wildlife, Tucson Audubon Society, and Pima County.

-- The pond at the southeastern corner of the property has been silted in with sediment from the Santa Cruz River during monsoon storms this year.
+- Pond at the southeastern corner of the property has been silted in with sediment from the Santa Cruz River during monsoon storms.

-- The Town of Marana has been treating mosquitoes at El Rio.
+- Town of Marana continues to treat mosquitoes at El Rio.